-Planting and Maintenance Required landscaping shall meet the following size requirements when planted: Shade Trees 2 inch caliper or 8 feet high (minimum) Small Trees 1 inch caliper or 5 feet high (minimum) Shrubs 1 gallon size (minimum) Notes Required landscaping s Required landscaping shall be maintained.
-Dead, dying, damaged, or removed plants shall be replaced in a timely man "Shade Trees" are defined as a tree with a mature height of at least 30 feet.
+Planting and Mainten ance Required landscaping s hall meet the following size requirements when planted: Shade Trees 2 inch caliper or 8 feet high (minimum) Small Trees 1 inch caliper or 5 feet high (minimum) Shrubs 1 gallon size (minimum) Notes shall be maintained.
+Deanner (no later than the n ad, dying, damaged, or removed plants shall be ext growing season).
+"Shade Trees" are defined as a tree with a mature height of at least 30 feet.
 "Small Trees" are defined as a tree with a mature height of at least 15 feet.
-Landscaping Along Frontages within the Gateways A planting area at least 10 feet deep shall be established along all front lot lines, excluding areas used for access.
-The planting area shall be landscaped as specified below: Shade Trees 1 per 50 feet of frontage (min) Small Trees 1 per 30 feet of frontage (min) Shrubs 1 per 20 feet of frontage (min) Notes District the design of the state of the stat

-Plants may be clustered and do not have to be evenly distributed within the planting area.
+Landscaping Along F rontages within the Ga teways A planting area at least 10 feet deep shall be est tablished along all front lot lines, excluding areas used for access.
+The planting area shall be landscaped as specified below: Shade Trees 1 per 50 feet of frontage (min) Small Trees 1 per 30 feet of frontage (min) Shrubs 1 per 20 feet of frontage (min) Notes Plants may be clustered and do not have to be e evenly distributed within the planting area.

-Existing vegetation to be retained may be counted towards landscaping requirements, provided it is not an invasive species3.
+Existing vegetation to be retained may be counted towards landscaping requirements, provided it is not an invasive species.